- 5 lb. beef roast, bone-in

 - 2 sprigs thyme, fresh

-Yes there are so many ways to crock a beef roast, but you will not be sorry when you make this Crock Pot Beef Pot Roast!
+Yes there are so many ways to crock a beef roast, but you will not be sorry when you make this Slow Cooker Beef Pot Roast!
 Searing the meat is key to making this recipe GREAT!

-8. Place carrots and celery in the bottom of the crock pot.
+- Place carrots and celery in the bottom of the slow cooker.

-9. Place roast over the vegetables and pour in any accumulated juices.
-Add rosemary and thyme.
+- Place roast over the vegetables and pour in any accumulated juices.
+Add rosemary and thyme or seasonings of your choice.